georgesdib/supply_chain_project/README.md

 * Web3.js v1.3.6

 I am using truffle hdwallet provider to connect to rinkeby using my metamask credentials, webpack for the UI, and IPFS as per below section.

+I am using web3 as a javascript library that allows me to interact with a local blockchain for testing (running Ganache for example), but also the Ethereum testnets and mainnet.
+Without web3, it would be very difficult to do that as it provides all the needed interfaces.

+I am using truffle as a tool and library for Ethereum smart contract development.
+Truffle offers a local blockchain, but also an all inclusive framework ranging from smart contract deployment on the chain, to providing a testing framework, a front end, as well as a series of "boxes" that serve as a starting template.
 # IPFS
 ## Image upload
 I have used the library ipfs-http-client to be able to complete the optional part of the project.
 This library allows controlling an IPFS node through Javascript.